-We understand money may be scarce for your company at this time, but that doesn’t mean you need to say no to an energy solution.
+We understand money may be scarce for your company at this time.
+But, that doesn’t mean you need to say no to an energy solution and in this case, an energy rebate.
 With our team of financial analysts, we can connect you to resources that can help fund your desired renewable energy system.
 One of the most common ways our clients receive funding is through rebates.

 What Is a Rebate and How Does It Help?

 In simple terms, a rebate is a sum of money paid by your local utility company to help you purchase a renewable energy system or energy-efficient technology.
 Rebates typically subsidize costs for building automation systems, lighting retrofits, HVAC upgrades, solar panels, energy-efficient water heaters, and more.
 And, they can finance 10-20% of your project.
 Ultimately, it makes your project more affordable upfront and it shortens the payback period.
 To check out different rebate options click here.

 Although it may seem counterintuitive, many electric utility companies offer significant financial incentives to install energy-efficient equipment that can save your company and organization energy and money.
 So why do they do it?